Come see at any of our Ohio locations: Canton, Canfield, or Alliance

 The incision into the eye is generally very small and is self-sealing, creating a “No-Stitch” incision.
 However, sometimes for safety’s sake, one or more sutures are placed to close the incision and, therefore, the “One-Stitch” procedure is used.
 In general, the surgery is tailored to the individual.

 The cataract/lensectomy surgery is performed using anesthetic placed around the eye area and/or adjacent eyelids, or strong eyedrop “topical” anesthesia which causes complete loss of pain sensation.
 A short-acting sedative is also used to eliminate anxiety or discomfort.

 Roholt Vision is one of the first centers in Ohio to offer the EZ-Drop™ method of antibiotic/steroid prophylaxis after cataract surgery.
 This greatly reduces the number of drops that need to be instilled.
-The risk of infection may also be reduced compared to the conventional methods.
+The risk of infection is also reduced compared to the conventional methods of multiple eyedrops.